-- Rainbow points will be rewarded to children who make good choices in learning and behaviour.
-Order of colours and number of points - 10R 10O 20Y 30G 40B 50Purple 60Rainbow - Certificates each week during our celebration assembly when children are rewarded for showing resilience and achievement.
-These are displayed on the board for everyone to see. - Stickers and postcards for outstanding attitude to learning, acts of kindness, civility or helpfulness within the school and the local community. - Good to be green wall certificates handed out each half term for children who make consistently good choices without the need for red and orange reminders.
-A small prize will be issued.
+- House points will be rewarded to children who make good choices in learning and behaviour.
+Order of colours and number of points - 10Bronze 10Silver 20Gold 30Emerald 40Saphire 50Platium 60All - Certificates each week during our celebration assembly when children are rewarded for showing resilience and achievement, kindness and friendship.
+These are displayed on the board for everyone to see. - > Stickers and postcards for outstanding attitude to learning, acts of kindness, civility or helpfulness within the school and the local community.